rexlx/send/README.md

 send a command to a specific user using a specific key:
 $ send "locate special.xml" user@host -k /path/to/key

+send a command to hosts read in from a file with a common username: send --top-ten -f test.txt -u rxlx

+modify sudoers file
+send --mod-sudo root@surx -x rxlx

 arguments:
 -u    user name